How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Notice what happened: The AI flagged that 30 days for a full rebrand is aggressive.
 It recommended discussing a phased approach.
 It identified scope creep risk because there is a single point of contact.
 Your team gets this intelligence before the first call.

-Without Voice Intake (The Old Way)
+Without Voice Intake (The Traditional Process)

 - You email the client to schedule a discovery call (wait 1–3 days)